What's next for each team in the AP Top 25?

-The AP Top 25 college football poll is out, and after a wild weekend of games -- in which three top-12 teams lost -- there's some movement high in the rankings.
+The AP Top 25 college football poll is out, and after a wild weekend of games, there's some movement high in the rankings.
 Here's what's next for each ranked team:

 Previous ranking: 1